 In our Base Case model, vaguely informative prior distributions were used for model parameters, centred at plausible values, and constrained within realistic biological bounds (Table 1).
-Owing to uncertainty about an appropriate prior mean for Rmax, a uniform prior distribution spanning 0.01 – 0.11 was chosen.
+Owing to uncertainty about an appropriate prior mean for Rmax, a uniform prior distribution spanning 0 – 0.11 was chosen.
 The uniform prior distribution was restricted to a maximum value of 0.11, based on the maximum biologically possible rate of increase [93].
-A uniform distribution over the interval 10-60 (x1,000) was used to describe the prior for K (Table 1).
-The prior distribution for the catchability coefficient q was computed by comparing the observed relative abundance to the absolute abundance estimate provided by the IWC [26].
-In this assessment, a total population size of 4,245 (95% CI 3,765, 4,725) whales including calves was estimated in 2010.
-This comparison suggests that individuals observed annually in Península Valdés account for 40-50% of the total population of the southwestern Atlantic Ocean.
-A diffuse normal distribution truncated between 0 and 1 was assigned to q (Table 1).
-The ‘struck and lost’ rate factors for pre-modern and modern eras (SRL1, SRL2) were assumed to be normally distributed.
+A uniform distribution over the interval 100-10,000 was used to describe the prior for Nrecent in 2019 (Table 1).
+The ‘struck and lost’ rate factors for pre-modern and modern eras (SRL1, SRL2) were assumed to be normally distributed (described above).
 A uniform prior was imposed on π spanning 0–1.
-Priors for the process error variance pσ2 and observation error variance pτ2 were chosen to be diffuse inverse-gamma distributions (Table 1).
-The choice of this distribution implied that the parameters were approximately uniform in ln(x) —Jeffrey’s prior—and have the property that lower weights are assigned to higher values of σ2 and τ2, which choice helps to prevent implausibly large posterior values of σ2 and τ2 [94].
+The prior for the process error variance pσ2 was chosen to be diffuse inverse-gamma distributions (Table 1).
+The choice of this distribution implied that the parameters were approximately uniform in ln(x) —Jeffrey’s prior—and have the property that lower weights are assigned to higher values of σ2, which choice helps to prevent implausibly large posterior values of σ2 [94].
 As a result, inferences based on the gamma assumption were scale-invariant and thus would not be affected by changing the scale of the variance parameter.

-The estimates of the parameters of population dynamics, full posterior distributions, and the states were approximated by means of Markov Chain Monte Carlo (MCMC) techniques.
-All the Bayesian estimates were performed through the use of the WinBUGS [95,96] code adapted from Romero et al. [97] and implemented with the R programming language [82] through the use of the R2WinBUGS package [98].
-In all the MCMC simulations, three chains were deployed for 1,000,000 iterations thinned at a ratio 1:50 (for reducing sample autocorrelation), each with a burn-in stage of 10,000 iterations.
-For diagnostics convergence, the CODA package [99,100] for R was used, by adopting the Gelman-Rubin diagnostic (R= 1.05 for all variables) [101,102].
-The autocorrelation plot for key parameters was obtained and the Bayesian credible intervals (CI) for all parameters were estimated by calculating the 2.5th and 97.5th percentiles of the posterior distributions generated in WinBUGS.

 A useful diagnostic from a Bayesian numerical integration is the so-called post-model-pre-data distribution.
 These distributions reveal how the priors interact with a model given the catch data but before the model is fitted to an abundance index.
 This approach enables evaluation of the extent to which fitting the model to abundance index data updates the distributions determined by the interaction of the priors and inputted catch records within the model formulation.
-The post-model-pre-data distribution was estimated in the final time-step and was later compared it to the posterior distribution to indicate the extent of posterior updating on each parameter.
+The post-model-pre-data distribution was compared to the posterior distribution to indicate the extent of posterior updating on each parameter.

 Sensitivity analysis